-Major: Interior Architecture Degree Awarded: Master of Science (MS) Calendar Type: Quarter Minimum Required Credits: 45.0 Co-op Option: None Classification of Instructional Programs (CIP) code: 15.1301 Standard Occupational Classification (SOC) code: 27-1025
+Major: Interior Architecture

+Classification of Instructional Programs (CIP) code: 15.1301 Standard Occupational Classification (SOC) code: 27-1025

 The Interior Architecture program offers a post-professional degree for students with a background in interior design or architecture.
 The curriculum reinforces design fundamentals; advances technical skills and conceptual approaches; allows for specialization in areas such as, but not limited to health/wellness, making/fabrication, or technology/representation; and culminates in a comprehensive thesis research and design project.
-Comprised of 45.0 graduate credits, the program can be completed in 4-6 quarters.
+Comprised of 48.0 graduate credits, the program can be completed in 5-6 quarters.
 Students select from a range of studio, seminar, and elective courses to create a program tailored to their professional interest.